-If you like to would like to see how you can combine stretching and meditation, then Walking Meditation is for you.
-Whether you are new to mediation or practice meditation regularly, this simple practice is something that you can make part of your daily routine to Pause, Focus & Recharge!
+If you would like to see how you can combine stretching and meditation, then Walking Meditation is for you.
+Whether you are new to meditation or practice meditation regularly, this simple practice is something that you can make part of your daily routine to Pause, Focus & Recharge!

 Mindful walking is an excellent way to clear your mind of clutter and help you focus.
 We know from many studies that even a few minutes of taking a break and being in nature can have a rejuvenating effect on the brain and help you reduce stress and anxiety.

 Meditation does not have to be only in a formal sitting posture.
 Ultimately, everything we do is an opportunity to practice and be in a meditative state of awareness.
 Be present!